-If you've followed me for a while you'll know that I am fan of Chocolatey, I use it to help install packages in bulk or keep them update to without much faff.
-Whenever I share my love for Chocolatey people ALWAYS ask why I don't use WinGet.
+If you've followed me for a while, you'll know that I am a fan of Chocolatey; I use it to help install packages in bulk or keep them updated without much faff.
+Whenever I share my love for Chocolatey, people ALWAYS ask why I don't use WinGet.
 And to be honest, I've not looked at it properly, but today is the day.
-Today I am going to look at installing it on my machine and seeing what it can do.
+Today I will look at installing it on my machine and seeing what it can do.

 WinGet was announced at Build in May 2020.
 And version 1.0 was released in May 2021.

 How to install WinGet manually

 There are a couple of options for getting WinGet installed on your machine.
 As it's open source, you can clone, build, and run deploy from the source code, which is in the GitHub repository if you want to go down that route.

 The other options for those who aren't comfortable with that are via the Windows Store ordownloading the Release file from GitHub.